In Rhode Island, are you required to disclose all of your property when filing for Chapter 7 bankruptcy?

 In a word: Yes.

-- Was received as a gift
+- Your property came as a gift or through inheritance

-- Has no paper trail
+- It is easily hidden and there is no paper trail

 Understand that the US Trustee has many tools to discover hidden assets.
 Even calls from “anonymous tipsters” help trustees make sure that a debtor is not attempting to conceal assets.